weathertopper/budget-abacus/README.md

 | Actual      | #.## |
 | Delta       | #.## |

 There is also a `Download` button that triggers the download of a CSV  file.
-The CSV file download will contain a breakdown of individual costs (by `Transaction Host` and `Catagory`) as well as the `Expected`/`Actual` results.
+The CSV file download will contain a breakdown of individual costs (by `Transaction Host` and `Category`) as well as the `Expected`/`Actual` results.

 That's the bulk of it.